benbrenson/isar/doc/user_manual.md

 Every machine is described in its configuration file.
 The file defines the following variables:
  - `KIMAGE_TYPE` - The name of kernel binary that it installed to `/boot` folder in target filesystem.
 This variable is used by isar for determing which image type has to be compiled by the kernel.
- - `INITRD_IMAGE` - The name of `ramdisk` binary.
-The meaning of this variable is similar to `KERNEL_IMAGE`.
-This variable is optional.
  - `MACHINE_SERIAL` - The name of serial device that will be used for console output.
- - `IMAGE_TYPE` - The type of images to be generated for this machine.
+ - `IMAGE_FSTYPES` - The type of images to be generated for this machine (e.g. sdcard).
  - `DTBS` - The primary device tree file.
 Isar will install this device tree to the location specified with ${DTB_INSTALL_DIR}.
  - `DTBOS` - Device tree overlay files.
 The kernel has to be capable of compiling device tree overlays.
  - `BOOT_IMG` - The name of the uboot image.
 Isar will also build a complete debian package for uboot.